 • tasks for kids for every day.

-Advice: for new year's eve come up with a special surprise.
+Advice: For new year's eve come up with a special surprise.

 Tasks

-Here are some Advent Calendar assignment ideas:
+Here are some advent calendar activity ideas:

 5. Make a snowman (if there is snow outside).

-6. Craft paper snowflakes.
+6. Make paper snowflakes.

 7. Decorate indoor windows.

-9. Learn a New Year's rhyme.
+9. Learn a New Year's poem.

 12. Make a bird feeder to feed the birds in winter, and hang it next to the window.

-14. Help your grandmother in making sweet pastries.
+14. Help grandma make sweet pastries.

 17. Draw a pet or the most memorable event of the past year.